Securrency-OSS/mirai/packages/mirai/example/README.md

 >
 >Mirai provides multiple methods to parse JSONs into Flutter widgets.
 You can use `Mirai.fromNetwork()`,  `Mirai.fromJson()` & `Mirai.fromAsset()`

-That's it with just few lines of code your SDUI app is app and running.
+That's it with just few lines of code your SDUI app is up and running.

 ![Form Screen][form_screen]